-Start indoors in plug trays from February to April.
+Start indoors in plug trays from late winter to mid-spring.
 Starting indoors is more reliable than direct sowing.
 Use bottom heat to achieve a constant soil temperature of 15°C (60°F) for best results.
 Germination occurs in 7 to 14 days.

 Oregano seeds are dust-like, so handle them with care.
-Prepare your containers or plug trays using sterilized seed starting mix, and water the soil.
+Prepare containers or plug trays using sterilized seed starting mix, and water the soil.
 Then try to evenly distribute the tiny seeds on the surface of the soil.
 Do not bury them.
-Using bottom heat will improve your success rate.
+Using bottom heat will improve the overall success rate.
 As seedlings grow, keep soil on the dry side.
-Pot on as necessary or transplant to the garden from mid-May on.
+Pot on as necessary or transplant to the garden in late spring to early summer.

 Grow in a sunny and warm spot.
 Aim for 25cm (10″) between plants.
 Cut plants back after flowering to prevent them from getting straggly.
 As autumn approaches, divide some to bring inside over winter.
-Cut back the year’s growth for the rest of your oregano to about 6cm (2½”) from the soil.
+Cut back the year’s growth to about 6cm (2½”) from the soil.

-Pick the leaves whenever available for use.
+Pick the leaves throughout the season as needed.
 Oregano leaves can be dried or frozen.
 Store dried leaves or whole stalks in air tight containers away from bright light.